Motyldrogi/fansly-downloader/README.md

 ### Features:
 * Download fansly.com videos.
 * Download fansly.com images/photos/gifs.
+* Also works for Profilepic, banner and private messages.
 * Images are downloaded from blob url (Local Storage)

 ### To Do:
 * Add username to filename

 ### Disclaimer:
-"Fansly" or fansly.com is operated by Select Media LLC as stated on the "Contact" page.
+"Fansly" or fansly.com is operated by Select Media LLC as stated on their "Contact" page.
 This Chrome extension (Downloader for fansly.com) isn't in any way affiliated with, sponsored by, or endorsed by Select Media LLC or "Fansly".